50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 If you double down on anything… make it your POV.
 Learn more about Why Point-Of-View is so important in comedy.

 All humor is built off of comedic conflict.
 Whether the laugh is coming from a comedian, a movie, or even a blooper video… there’s always comedic conflict.
-Understanding how to create comedic conflict within your material is one of the most important parts of writing.
+Learning how to create comedic conflict in your material is one of the most stand-up comedy tips out there.
+Seriously.
+This is comedy 101.
+Understanding humor makes it so much easier to write funny jokes.

 Without comedic conflict you’ll find that your writing falls flat… no matter how hard you try to write it.
 Being able to weave comedic conflict into stories is an effective way of creating captivating stories that pack a punch.